 What does it take to create an archive of human forms and their interactions with machinery?
-And how does the human body come into being as an engineering object through this archiving practice?
+How does the human body come into being as an engineering object through this archiving practice?
 As more people have filled the position of a machine operator in vehicles, factories, and offices in both military and civilian sectors, especially since the mid-twentieth century, the human body has been shaped into a dimensional entity to be measured, classified, and managed before being put in front of a machine.
-My project on the history of engineering anthropometry from WWII to the present will examine how this sub-discipline within human factors engineering or ergonomics has developed instruments and techniques of measuring human body dimensions specifically for close contact with machines and equipment.
+This project on the history of engineering anthropometry from WWII to the present examined how this sub-discipline within human factors engineering or ergonomics has developed instruments and techniques of measuring human body dimensions specifically for close contact with machines and equipment.

 In the early 1940s, Harvard anthropologist Earnest Hooton and his students conducted anthropometric surveys on the US Army Air Forces pilots, which led to a huge archive of body dimensions related to the dimensions of equipment, controls, and the space of the cockpit.
 As body data from Air Force surveys turned into manikins, busts, type heads, and cockpit designs, the person situated in the machine environment became the “functional man,” whose body had to be configured for the optimal operation of the machine.